 Contributions and Distributions

-Employee payroll deferral or employer pre-tax HSA contributions (up to the applicable limit) that are reported on Form W-2 as non-taxable are excluded from your gross income.
-You can claim a tax deduction for HSA contributions (up to the applicable limit) that are made other than tax-free through an employer, even if you do not itemize your deductions on Form 1040.
+No. Payroll deferral or employer pre-tax HSA contributions (up to the applicable limit) reported on Form W-2 as non-taxable are excluded from your gross income.
+You can claim a tax deduction for HSA contributions (up to the applicable limit) made outside of payroll deferral, even if you don’t itemize your deductions on Form 1040.

 IRS contribution limits for individual and family plans typically increase every year.
 Plus, individual accountholders age 55 and older can make an additional $1,000 catch-up contribution.
 Eligible spouses over 55 can only make catch-up contributions to his/her account.
 For more information, please visit our IRS Guidelines and Eligible Expenses page.

-Your employer’s HSA contributions are reported on your W2, and are also included as part of the total account contributions listed on form 5498-SA.
+Your employer’s HSA contributions are reported on your W2 and included as part of the total account contributions listed on form 5498-SA.

 You may withdraw money at any time for IRS-qualified medical expenses incurred after your HSA was established.

-HSA contributions that exceed the IRS annual limit can incur tax penalties and/or IRS fees.
+HSA contributions that exceed the IRS annual limit must be removed by the tax filing deadline or you can incur tax penalties and/or IRS fees.
 Excess contribution removals are reported in the year in which the removal was made, not in which the excess was made.
-For example, if you have made excess contributions in 2020 but remove the excess in 2021, you will receive a 2021 1099-SA showing the removal.
+For example, if you made excess contributions in the prior year but remove the excess this year, you’ll get a current-year 1099-SA showing the removal.
 Even when the excess is removed, please note that the 5498-SA will always show the contribution.

 Tax Time Reminders

-No, HSA Bank does not provide tax or legal advice.
-Please consult with a qualified tax or legal professional if advice is needed regarding your specific situation.
+No. HSA Bank doesn’t provide tax or legal advice.
+Please talk to a qualified tax or legal professional if you need advice on your specific situation.

-If you should lose your health insurance, you are required to prorate the contribution limits for the months in which you had insurance.
+If you lose your health insurance, you’re required to prorate the contribution limits for the months in which you had insurance within the calendar year.

 HSA eligibility ends upon enrolling in Medicare.
 You can still contribute the prorated IRS contribution limit until the IRS contribution deadline.
 Once you enroll in Medicare, you can keep the account open and continue to use funds already in the account.

-While you are not required to submit any receipts to HSA Bank for your HSA, you absolutely should save any receipts and Explanation of Benefits (EOBs) for IRS-qualified medical expenses for tax purposes.
-Using our online expense tracker, you can easily enter and track these expenses by securely uploading receipts and supporting documentation.
+While you’re not required to submit any receipts to HSA Bank for your HSA, you absolutely should save any receipts and Explanation of Benefits (EOBs) for IRS-qualified medical expenses for tax purposes.
+Using our online expense tracker, you can easily enter and track these expenses when you securely upload receipts and supporting documentation.

-According to the last-month rule, if you are an eligible individual on the first day of the last month of your tax year (Dec.
-1 for most taxpayers), you are considered an eligible individual for the entire year.
-Therefore, you are treated as having the same HDHP coverage for the entire year as you had on the first day of that last month.
+According to the last-month rule, if you’re eligible on the first day of the last month of your tax year (Dec.
+1 for most taxpayers), you’re considered eligible for the entire year.
+Therefore, you’re treated as having the same HDHP coverage for the entire year as you had on the first day of that last month.

-If contributions were made to your HSA based on you being an eligible individual for the entire year under the last-month rule, you must remain an eligible individual during the testing period.
+If contributions were made to your HSA based on you being eligible for the entire year under the last-month rule, you must remain eligible during the testing period.
 For the last-month rule, the testing period begins with the last month of your tax year and ends on the last day of the 12th month following that month.
 (For example: Dec.
-1, 2020 through Dec.
-31, 2021.)
+1 of the prior year through Dec.
+31 of this year.)